Sushmitha-93/Simple-Calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It is a simple app with 3 main components - Heading, Output Screen and Buttons.
 All these are rendered in App.js.
-All button clicks are handled by a handleInputClick(input) function which has a switck case to deal with different button clicks.
+All button clicks are handled by a handleInputClick(input) function which has a switch case to deal with different button clicks.

+Check out the app deployed at https://sushmitha-93.github.io/Simple-Calculator/

 ## Available Scripts